 Jerry also performed in many churches, hotels, resorts and produced a CD entitled “Feel The Love”.
 Jerry continued to perform with The Island Big Band and also took the time to visit many retirement homes throughout the city.

 Maria Gibbs, wife of Mifflin Gibbs and their children all attended Oberlin College.
 It was their 2 daughters, Ida and Harriet that became influencers in education.

 Maria (nee Alexander) Gibbs and her sister Louisa Lydia graduated in 1854 and 1856 respectively from Oberlin College.
 This College granted bachelor’s degrees to women beginning in 1841 in a coeducational program.
 After graduating, Maria taught school in Philadelphia circa 1855 to 1858.
 She met and married Mifflin Gibbs in April 1859 and moved to Victoria with him.
 “Thanks to her years at Oberlin, she was one of the best-educated women in the city.”
 Crawford Kilian

 Harriet (Gibbs) Marshall (b.
-1868) attended the Oberlin Music Conservatory, where she completed the equivalent of a bachelor’s degree in music in 1889.
+Victoria, 1868) attended the Oberlin Music Conservatory, where she completed the equivalent of a bachelor’s degree in music in 1889.
 She became an accomplished concert pianist, author, and educator.
 She founded the Washington Conservatory of Music in 1903.

 Barbara Howard, born and raised in Vancouver, graduated from UBC in 1959 attaining a B.Ed. and was the first member of a visible minority hired by the Vancouver School Board.
 She taught for 43 years, 14 of those as a physical education teacher, retiring in 1984.
 After retiring, she remained active in the community volunteering as a peer counsellor.

 Harry Jerome is one of the most noted athletes in Canadian history.
 Jerome received his Bachelor of Science in physical education from the University of Oregon in 1964 and began teaching in British Columbia, first with the Richmond School Board (1964–65) and then with the Vancouver School Board (1965–68).
 In 1968, he received a Master of Science in physical education from the University of Oregon.

 John Craven Jones and his two brothers, William Allen and Elias Toussaint graduated from Oberlin College in 1856, 1857 and 1859 respectively.
 All three brothers came to Salt Spring Island.